TraekWells/hip-hop-season/content/lists/list-two.md

 ---
-title: Five Artists I Need Projects From In 2020
+title: List One
-featured: true
+featured: false
 image: 'https://upload.wikimedia.org/wikipedia/commons/d/d9/Canibus_at_Amager_Bio_4.jpg'
 summary: Here is the excerpt for this post
 ---